ZhangLiangyuxue/INFT1016Sp2_2024/README.md

 Step 2:

-Use the sample web page that provided to create my first year university personal website as the home page.
-Change the file name as First year University.
+Use the sample web page to create my first-year university personal website as the home page.
+Change the file name to First-year University.

+Add the navigation menu with links to different sections on home page.

-First, create a list at sample web page
+First, create a list on the sample web page, which is relative to the first-year courses currently.
+Then add the course links to the list.

 Step 3:
-Add interactive buttons to change image and description in the gallery section.
+Add interactive buttons to change images and descriptions in the gallery section.

+Sources: (Include links and images)